-Created in 1999 after the community experienced a severe flood on New Years day 1997, Ashland’s CERT program has trained over 850 volunteers to be better prepared to survive in a disaster making Ashland’s CERT program one of the most successful in the nation.
-CERT has been mobilized over thirty times for activities ranging from managing emergency shelters to evacuating residents during wild fires.
+Created in 1999 after the community experienced a severe flood on New Years day 1997, Ashland’s CERT program has trained over 950 volunteers to be better prepared to survive in a disaster making Ashland’s CERT program one of the most successful in the nation.
+CERT has been mobilized over thirty times for activities ranging from managing emergency shelters to evacuating residents during wildfires.
 CERT's core competency is "preparing our community to endure disasters."

-CERT is funded by Ashland taxpayers and federal grants.
-The city provides one fulltime employee, the program coordinator, and an office in Ashland Fire and Rescue Station 1.
+CERT is funded by Ashland taxpayers.
+Prior to 2020 it additionally received federal grants.
+The City provides one part-time employee, the program coordinator, and an office at Ashland Fire & Rescue Station 1.

-Federal grants provide funds for training, disaster preparedness and awareness, exercises, and essentially all the activities the CERT program undertakes.
-CERT's federal grants come from Department of Homeland Security grants via Oregon's Office of Emergency Management (OEM).
+Federal grants provided funds for training, disaster preparedness and awareness, exercises, and essentially all the activities the CERT program undertakes outside of limited taxpayer funds.
+CERT's federal grants primarily came from Department of Homeland Security grants via Oregon's Office of Emergency Management (OEM).
 Our program falls under the organization of Jackson County's Citizen Corps Council.

-To date, CERT has acquired federal awards totaling over $224,000.
+To date, CERT has acquired federal grant awards totaling over $289,159.
 Ashland CERT can be characterized as your Homeland Security dollars at work.